BlockchainUser Guide

 Gas Fees and NFTBOOKS on the Polygon Network

-NFTBOOKS, a blockchain-based platform for buying, selling, and renting books as NFTs, is built on the Polygon network, known for its low gas fees.
-This choice is strategic, allowing NFTBOOKS to offer cost-effective transactions even for micro-payments.
-For example, the smallest transaction on NFTBOOKS, such as renting a book, becomes significantly more affordable because of Polygon’s low gas fees.
-Instead of facing prohibitive costs that could deter users from making smaller transactions, the reduced transaction charges ensure that even renting a book remains economically viable for both readers and authors.
-This cost efficiency allows NFTBOOKS to enhance user experience by enabling frequent, low-cost interactions, aligning with its mission to revolutionize digital publishing.
+NFTBOOKS is a blockchain-based platform for buying, selling, and renting books as NFTs.
+It is built on the Polygon network, known for its low gas fees.
+This choice is strategic.
+It allows NFTBOOKS to offer cost-effective transactions, even for micro-payments.
+For example, the smallest transaction, such as renting a book, becomes more affordable because of Polygon’s low fees.

 Future of Gas Fees